Corpsegals/corpsegals/README.md

 If i'm set as away, or busy I may not be very talkative, due to being tired, or in a bad mood.
 Please interact with care!

-i'm also a big fan of  zhoxinan, prontoarry (pronto x aradus) and Sparttide (Sparta x Trident) !! i would love if you cuddled with me as aradus or sparta if im pronto or trident! ^_^
+i'm also a big fan of  zhoxinan, prontozho, prontoarry (pronto x aradus) and Sparttide (Sparta x Trident) !! i would love if you cuddled with me as aradus or sparta if im pronto or trident! ^_^

 i go by **corpsegals** on every social! i'm very easy to find! ^_^